victoriamccabe/C-Sharp-Projects/README.md

-## Small Challenges

-This folder contains a collection of small C# programming challenges designed to practice core concepts such as variables, arithmetic operations, loops, conditionals, and more.
+## This folder contains a collection of small C# projects, including several assignments completed as part of the C# course

 ---

-## How to Run a Challenge
+## How to Run a Project